aarnav1729/cs101/README.md

 1. Clone the repository in your IDE by using: git clone https://github.com/aarnav1729/cs101.git

-2. Once you have it cloned you now have your own version of the repo and can make changes!

-3. Make your changes, create new games, fix bugs, or add features.
+2. Make your changes, create new games, fix bugs, or add features.

-4. Commit your changes with clear and concise commit messages. [git-commit](https://github.com/git-guides/git-commit)
+3. Commit your changes with clear and concise commit messages. [git-commit](https://github.com/git-guides/git-commit)

-5. Push your changes to your fork on GitHub. [git-push](https://github.com/git-guides/git-push)
+4. Push your changes to your fork on GitHub. [git-push](https://github.com/git-guides/git-push)

-6. Create a pull request to merge your changes into the main repository. [git-pull](https://github.com/git-guides/git-pull)
+5. Create a pull request to merge your changes into the main repository. [git-pull](https://github.com/git-guides/git-pull)